aleen42/PersonalWiki/Programming/JavaScript/high_performance/algorithms_flow_control/algorithms_flow_control.md

 > Note that: you should never use `for-in` to iterate over members of an array.

 Aside from `for-in` loop, all other loop types have the same performance characteristics.
-Therefore, type won't be a factor of performance, but there're actually two other factors you may consider:
+Therefore, type won't be a factor of performance, but there are two other factors you may consider:

 - Work done per iteration
 - Number of iterations